-Step 5. (a) If the grievance shall have been submitted but not adjusted under Step 3, and further under Step 4 if appropriate, either the Union, through its Council 67 representative, or the County may request in writing, within seven (7) working days after the grievance has been denied at Step 3 or, when applicable, Step 4, that the grievance be submitted to an arbitrator mutually agreed upon by them.
-The County and the Union shall, after execution of this Agreement, attempt to mutually select a permanent panel of five (5) arbitrators but if they are unable to do so, they shall request the American Arbitration Association to provide them with a list of arbitrators from which such a panel shall be selected.
-The arbitrator appointed to hear and decide any grievance dispute hereunder shall be selected from such panel.
+- a.
+If the grievance shall have been submitted but not adjusted under Step 2, and further under Step 3 if appropriate, either the Union, through its Council 67 Representative, or the County may request in writing, within seven (7) working days after the grievance has been denied at Step 2 or, when applicable, Step 3, that the grievance be submitted to an Arbitrator mutually agreed upon by them.
+The County and the Union shall, after execution of this Agreement, attempt to mutually select a permanent panel of five (5) Arbitrators, but if they are unable to do so, they shall request the American Arbitration Association to provide them with a list of Arbitrators from which such a panel shall be selected.
+The Arbitrator appointed to hear and decide any grievance dispute hereunder shall be selected from such panel.
 The rules of the American Arbitration Association shall govern the conduct of the arbitration hearing.
 The decision of the Arbitrator shall be final and binding on all parties.
 The fee and expenses of such Arbitrator shall be borne by the losing party.

-Only grievances arising as a result of disputes concerning the meaning, interpretation or application of this Agreement shall be subject to Step 5 (Arbitration).

-(b) Failure of the grieving party to adhere to the time limits established in this grievance procedure shall render the grievance null and void.
+Within forty-five (45) days after receipt of the Arbitrator's award for grievance, the County shall execute the award unless appealed. - b.
+Only grievances arising as a result of disputes concerning the meaning, interpretation or application of this Agreement shall be subject to Step 4 (Arbitration). - c.
+Failure of the grieving party to adhere to the time limits established in this grievance procedure shall render the grievance null and void.
 The time limits established herein may be extended only by written consent of the parties involved at the particular step where the extension is agreed upon.
+Either party will be granted an automatic extension of ten (10) working days upon written notice to the other side.
 The Arbitrator shall have the authority to make decisions only on issues presented to him/her and he/she shall have no authority to change, amend, add to or detract from any of the provisions of this Agreement.